 Over the last five decades, total U.S. debt (government, business, financial and individual) has grown from a luxury for a few to an addiction to all.
-Compared to the current U.S. GDP of \$17 trillion, total public and private U.S. debt has now reached an all-time high of \$67 trillion, up from \$4 trillion in 1967 and \$27 trillion at the turn of the Century, as reported by the U.S. Federal Reserve system.
-The U.S. Federal Reserve system is the United States' Central Bank, commonly called the Federal Reserve or simply the "Fed", a quasi-government institution responsible for the U.S. monetary policy, money supply and interest rates.
+Compared to the current U.S. GDP of \$19 trillion, total public and private U.S. debt has now reached an all-time high of \$67 trillion, up from \$4 trillion in 1967 and \$27 trillion at the turn of the Century, as reported by the U.S. Federal Reserve system.
 U.S. federal government debt equals about one-third of total American debt whereas private debt is responsible for the remaining two-thirds.
+Most of the private debt is due to excessive consumption.
+12

-Excessive debt is not only an American challenge.
+Excessive consumption and debt are not only an American challenge.
 According to the IMF, global combined debt (government, household, and nonfinancial firms-not including the financial sector) is at an all-time at 225% of world GDP, or \$152 trillion.
 Two-thirds, amounting to about \$100 trillion, consists of liabilities in the private sector.
 "The sheer size of (private sector) debt could set the stage for an unprecedented private deleveraging process that could thwart the fragile (global) economic recovery....Financial crises tend to be associated with excessive private debt....It is clear that meaningful deleveraging will be very difficult without robust (GDP) growth."
-8